 Business Casual Shirt

-Formal shirts are crisp, perfectly fitting and very elegant.
-They are the absolute basis of a business casual wear so let’s make the most out of them.
-Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), sweater or oversized trench coat.
-As for informal shirts with various micropatterns, stripes or checks, mix them with clean looking and simple slacks to keep the look elegant.
+Formal shirts are crisp, perfectly fitting, and very elegant.
+They are the absolute basis of business casual wear so let’s make the most out of them.
+Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), sweater, or an oversized trench coat.
+As for informal shirts with various micropatterns, stripes, or checks, mix them with clean-looking and simple slacks to keep the look elegant.

 |Premium Micropattern No-Iron Shirt|

 Business Casual Slacks